rickie95/3DMMRegistration/README.md

 Package | Version
 --------|--------
-numpy   | ~1.15.0
+numpy   | >=1.15.0
-scipy   | ~1.1
+scipy   | >=1.3
 matplotlib| ~2.2.3
 PyQt5| ~5.11.2
 h5py| ~2.8
 pycpd| ~1.0.3

-The application was tested so far with Python 3.7 x64 operating on Windows 10.
-Should work on Linux as well, the PyQt5 GUI should be cross-platform.
+The application was tested so far with Python 3.7 x64 operating on Windows 10 and Ubuntu 16.04 LTS.
+Should work on MacOs as well, since PyQt5 is cross-platform.

 ## References
 [1] Andriy Myronenko and Xubo Song, "*Point Set Registration: Coherent Point Drift*",  IEEE Trans. on Pattern Analysis and Machine Intelligence, vol. 32, issue 12, pp. 2262-2275, 15 May 2009 {[link](https://arxiv.org/pdf/0905.2635.pdf)}